kiravspace/SAIO/README.md

 - Use root
 - Install git
+- Run bash `partition.sh`
-- Prepare second disk on /dev/sdb.
+  + Prepare second disk on /dev/sdb.
 We use /dev/sdb for generate swift partitions.
 (More detail on `partition.sh`)

 ## Install